obsproject/obs-websocket/docs/partials/introduction.md

 ## Message Types (OpCodes)
 The following message types are the low-level message types which may be sent to and from obs-websocket.

-Messages sent from the obs-websocket server or client may contain these first-level keys, known as the base object:
+Messages sent from the obs-websocket server or client may contain these first-level fields, known as the base object:
 ```
 {
   "op": number,